ivorytoast/surge15/README.md

 - List rows changed from `NavigationLink(value: route)` to a `Button` that sets `goRoute` and `showingGoSurgePicker = true` directly (no peek sheet in between).

 **Side effect — `RouteDetailView` is currently unreachable**.
 The per-route history page (best lap, average lap, sessions list, segments) is not on any tap path right now.
 The `.navigationDestination(for: Route.self)` registration is dead code until a new entry point is added (likely a "Stats" tile on the peek sheet or a "Past Sessions" link inside `EditRouteView`).

+### Iteration 20 — Plan Groups + Netflix-style Plans tab (✅ shipped)

+**`PlanGroup` model** added as a first-class SwiftData entity.
+Groups exist independently of plans — you can create an empty group and add plans to it later.
+The `plans` relationship uses `.nullify` so deleting a group orphans its plans rather than deleting them.

+**`PlansHomeView` redesigned** with a three-row layout:
+- **Row 1 — Groups**: horizontal scroll of gradient `PlanGroupCardView` cards (130×130).
+Tapping navigates into the group.
+- **Row 2 — For You**: always-present pair of full-width smart cards — "Favorite Groups" (links to `FavoriteGroupsView`) and "Favorite Plans" (links to `FavoritePlansView`).
+Visible even before any favorites exist.
+- **Row 3 — Ungrouped**: vertical list of plans not assigned to any group, each with a gradient swatch and exercise icon row.
+- `+` toolbar menu: "New Group" → `CreatePlanGroupView` sheet, "New Plan" → `CreatePlanView` sheet.
+- Nav title removed to reclaim vertical space.

+**New files:**
+- `CreatePlanGroupView.swift` — sheet with live gradient card preview + name field.
+Creates the group immediately so plans can be added on a future visit.
+- `PlanGroupDetailView.swift` — 2-column `LazyVGrid` of plan cards, heart + plus in toolbar, empty-group CTA.
+No editable header card; name/color editing is deferred to Settings.
+- `FavoriteGroupsView` and `FavoritePlansView` — defined at the bottom of `PlansHomeView.swift`.
+Each is a 2-column grid filtered by `isFavorite`, with a `ContentUnavailableView` empty state.

+**`CreatePlanView` updated**: plan identity section (live card preview, gradient picker, name field, group chip picker) moved to the top.
+Group chip picker shows "None" + all existing groups with gradient dot swatches.
+Preset group wired via `.onAppear`.

+**`PlanDetailView` simplified**: hero card preview removed, identity/color/group editor removed, delete button removed.
+Now shows only the "Start This Plan" CTA and the exercise list.
+Editing and deletion deferred to Settings.

+**Shared components** defined in `PlansHomeView.swift`:
+- `PlanGradient` struct + `planGradients` array (12 gradients: Ocean, Forest, Ember, Rose, Sunrise, Sky, Cherry, Midnight, Lime, Neon, Citrus, Galaxy).
+- `PlanCardView` — 170×120 pt card (or featured full-width×190) with gradient background + exercise icon bubbles.
+- `PlanGroupCardView` — 130×130 pt card with folder icon + plan count.
+- `GradientPickerView` — horizontal row of 44 pt circle swatches with checkmark on the selected one.
+- `SmartGroupCardView` — full-width card with fixed gradient for the "For You" row.
+- `SmartGroupDestination` enum (`.favoriteGroups`, `.favoritePlans`) used with `navigationDestination(for:)`.

+**`Session.workoutType` made optional** (`WorkoutItemType?`).
+Old database rows that had NULL in this column were causing a SwiftData cast crash.
+Making the property optional fixes it without requiring a migration.

 ## Possible next steps